 On my Mother’s side of the family, her father was a Cherokee.
 My oldest Aunt married a Cherokee medicine man.
 He was quite elderly when they married but I was privileged to be taught by him for several years.
 So, I have mixed blood.
 If you’re looking at me, I have blue eyes from an Irishman back in the 1730s.
 I have absolutely no qualms about who I am or where I stack up in the stratosphere of tribal people because I know the culture I was taught.
 I know the religion I was taught.
 I know the traditions I was taught and I have always known who I am.
 My Great Grandmother as well as my grandmother and my Father always made sure that I knew who I was and who I came from.
 So, I have lots of teachings that I learned from all of them.

-My Father was the one who was actually my spiritual teacher.
+My father was the one who was actually my spiritual teacher.
 We lived in a town about 90 miles away from my Grandmother, so we were down there two or three days a week because my Father supported them, and helped garden.
 He was my spiritual teacher; he taught me my place in the universe.
 We not only need to know who we are, but we need to understand our place in the universe.
 He’s the one that helped me to understand my connection with what the other people would call nature, the other nations of creation.

 We have such a long history and such a broad spread out history.
 We lived among the Creek nation.
 Three of the Creek were a confederacy.
 They had eight different groups, if I’m correct, to their confederacy.
 Three of those were Shawnee groups.
-Washington wanted a history of some of the people, because the Shawnees were everywhere, he wanted to know our history.
+Washington wanted a history of some of the people because the Shawnees were everywhere, he wanted to know our history.

 It was said that at the time of Columbus our relationship to the Creek nation, C R E E K, was very old, but our relationship to the Uchee was Ancient.
 The Uchee were almost annihilated by the Creek in war and they finally were absorbed into the Creek nation.
-In the 1970s there were only 50 some Uchee, true Uchee left.
+In the 1970s there were only 50 Uchee, true Uchee left.
 I don’t know what their current system is, but those were people.
 When I use the 500 years of oral tradition, I would have to go back to these other related tribes.
 I would not put in these oral traditions unless I could find a validating oral tradition in one of these tribes back before Columbus that we were related to or interacted with or lived among.

 The Koonas, who now live on San Blaz Island off of Panama, at one time lived in Mexico and in the Yucatan.
-They helped build boats for a migration of about 30,000 people.
-We have a tradition that we migrated out of there and part of us went around the land mass and part of us went across the Caribbean in boats.
+They helped build boats for the migration of about 30,000 people.
+We have a tradition that we migrated out of there and part of us went around the landmass and part of us went across the Caribbean in boats.
 These people who lived there, because we were from the center of the land, helped us build the boats.
-So I felt better about putting in our oral tradition that we migrated across that Caribbean or around the arm.
+So I felt better about putting in the oral tradition that we migrated across that Caribbean or around the arm.
 The reason we split is we knew that we were not sailors.
 We heard of the storms across that big Caribbean.
 What if we all drowned?
 Well, if we all went around the landmass, there were Cannibals along the way.
 What if we were all captured and all eaten?
 So we doubled our chances and split our people.
 We have a tradition of when we met and where we met.

 We do have a rich history, we know who we are, we know where we come from, we know where we were, and we know where our ancestors are.